junqing-zhang/junqing-zhang.github.io/_posts/2023-08-14-blog-post-journals-conferences.md

 * IEEE/ACM Transactions on Networking
 * IEEE Transactions on Cognitive Communications and Networking (TCCN)
 * IEEE Open Journal of the Communications Society (Open Access)
-* IEEE Transactions on Machine Learning in Communications and Networking (TMLCN)
+* IEEE Transactions on Machine Learning in Communications and Networking (TMLCN) (Open Access)

 **Signal Processing**
 * IEEE Journal of Selected Topics in Signal Processing (JSTSP)